 If there were a crow or a raven on a branch in the top

 of a tree near the bank of a river, it would be the same thing, qua qua, of all the straight lines.
 Between whatever fine points is only another issue of simple triginometry -- trigonometry of the loneliest bird vs. the littlest atom.

 种 瓜 得 瓜, 种 豆 得 豆 (zhòng guā dé guā, zhòng dòu dé dòu) - as a man sows, so shall he reap.

-storehouses full, flowing out of this into that"(42), no miller or mill agent has ever discovered any trace of a 4th dimension in any seeds or grain business.
-Never found in any measure of interstellar flour or strangest mountain wheat, and never in any proportion
+out of this into that"-43, no miller or mill agent has ever discovered any trace of a 4th dimension in any seeds or grain business.
+Never found in any measure of interstellar flour or the strangest mountain wheat, and never in any proportion or finalization

 of anything within the Zodiac, every sign of proportionality (and disproportionality) is always against it.